Support for Teachers

 Interested in implementing a nature-based preschool approach?
 Or perhaps you’re already implementing the approach, but would like to refine what you’re already doing?
-Whatever your starting point, we’re here to offer pedagogical support!
-For those looking to learn more about nature-based early childhood education practices, we offer professional development workshops focused on nature-based early childhood education practices from a 1-hour keynote address to a multi-day workshop.
+Whatever your starting point, we’re here to offer support related to teaching practices!
+For those looking to learn more about nature-based early childhood education practices, we offer professional development workshops focused on nature-based early childhood education practices from1-hour keynote addresses to a multi-day workshops.
+These can be in-person, online, or some combination of the two.
 All of these professional development opportunities, led by our founder Rachel Larimore, are fun and engaging, while also being informative and inspirational.
 Contact us for more information about available topics and pricing.

 Speaking & Workshops